shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of Hyper-V Manager showing the connect button for the Azure Migrate appliance.](Images/Hyperv3.png "Connect to AzureMigrateAppliance")

-14. Under Connect to AzureMigrateAppliance, click **Connect** and then log into the VM with the administrator password **<inject key="SmartHotelHost Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).
+14. Under Connect to AzureMigrateAppliance, click **Connect** and then log into the VM with the administrator password **<inject key="SmartHotel Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

     ![Screenshot of the Connect to AzureMigrateAppliance.](Images/upd-E1S13.png)